 About this Recipe

 Making orange chicken isn’t difficult but it does take a bit of time.
 Many good things take a little effort, right?
-However, if you’re looking for something quicker, check out our list of 30 minute dinner recipes or try this easy bourbon chicken or crock pot chicken teriyaki.
+However, if you’re looking for something quicker, check out our list of 30 minute dinner recipes or try this easy bourbon chicken, Instant Pot honey sriracha chicken, or crockpot teriyaki chicken.

 I’ll run you through the recipe here, tell you what you’ll need to make it, and give you lots of extra tips.
 If you’re feeling pretty confident, skip right on down to the recipe card!

-You’ll find the printable recipe card with full directions and nutrition information at the end of the post.
+You’ll find the printable recipe card with full instructions, measurements, and nutrition information at the end of the post.